dcomtois/summarytools/README.md

 -------- ---------- ------------- ------------- ---------------
 ```

-Note that _markdown_ still has no support for multi-line headers, unfortunately.
-But here is what the _html_ version looks like:
+Note that _markdown_ has no support (yet) for multi-line headers.
+Here is what the _html_ version looks like:

 ```r
 view(with(tobacco, ctable(smoker, diseased)))